 Occupation: There is an association with jobs that involve prolonged periods of standing

-In the majority of cases there is no significant pain associated with Varicose Veins, however possible symptoms resulting from congestion include heaviness, tiredness, cramping, aching, pain, and swelling.
-There is also an increased incidence of restless leg syndrome in patients with Varicose Veins.
+In the majority of cases there is no significant pain associated, however possible symptoms resulting from congestion include heaviness, tiredness, cramping, aching, pain, and swelling.
+There is also an increased incidence of restless leg syndrome in patients with varicose veins.

-Whilst the greater the degree of venous reflux (backflow) and the larger the Varicose Veins the more likely the presence of symptoms, it is not a direct correlation.
-Some patients with very large Varicose Veins can be asymptomatic whereas some patients with fairly small Varicose Veins can have significant symptoms.
+Whilst the greater the degree of venous reflux (backflow) and the larger the varicose veins the more likely the presence of symptoms, it is not a direct correlation.
+Some patients with very large cases of this condition can be asymptomatic whereas some patients with a fairly small condition can have significant symptoms.

 Longstanding back pressure in the veins can result in Chronic Venous Insufficiency (CVI).
 This can cause skin changes including brownish pigmentation (staining from iron in the blood) and excema (red,dry,itchy skin).